dhansel/VDM1/README.md

 * Set the "Map to interface" setting to the serial port that the VDM-1 is connected to
 * Set the "Map keyboard to" setting to "SIO"

+Next, in the configuration menu, set 750000 (8N1) as the baud rate for the serial port that the VDM-1 is connected to.

 Now proceed to the **Using the VDM-1** section below.

 #### USB connection